 Radiation Therapy is an exciting and dynamic field.
 Advancements in technology are dramatically impacting the manner in which radiation therapy is delivered.
 Radiation therapists typically enter the workforce as a staff radiation therapist.
 Other career opportunities available to radiation therapists that may require additional education and experience include chief/lead therapist, medical dosimetry, medical physics, education, sales, application specialist, healthcare administrator, and locum tenens.

 The Radiation Therapy Program is focused on the development of qualified radiation therapists who provide optimum patient care through technical competency and professional conduct.

-Outcome 1: Students will pass radiation therapy lecture courses.
+Outcome 1: Students will interpret pertinent data to accurately deliver radiation therapy treatments.

 The Radiation Therapy Program accreditation falls under the university’s accreditation by the Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools.
 This is an acceptable accrediting mechanism according to the ARRT.

-An applicant must be a graduate of an accredited Radiologic Technology program and possess the professional designation of RT(R).
-A registry eligible student may also be considered for admittance.
-However, acceptance will be conditional on passing the ARRT exam prior to the program’s start date.
+An applicant must be a graduate of an accredited Radiologic Technology program, possess a minimum of an Associate Degree, and hold the professional designation of RT(R).
+A registry eligible student may also be considered for admittance, however, acceptance will be conditional on passing the ARRT exam prior to the program’s start date.